aleksasha88/KamiTrace/README.md

 True safety cannot be achieved by insulating a machine inside a corporate laboratory or automating empathy behind closed walls.
 Safety is earned only by ceding architectural power, validating live telemetry, and entering into a binding accord with the human ecosystem the technology inhabits.

+---

+## Project Status & Disclosures

+* **Educational Framework:** KamiTrace is strictly an educational project designed for conceptual research, pedagogical mapping, and exploratory technical analysis.
+It does not constitute a commercial auditing service.
+* **AI-Assisted Documentation:** In alignment with modern open-source transparency practices, please note that the technical writing, structural formatting, and linguistic corrections across this documentation were developed with the assistance of Google's Gemini model via the web interface.